ShiestyFn/WHSTechNotes/journal.md

 # september 19, 2024
 I successfully completed my maze by myself with minimal complications.
 To be honest it wasnt hard at all it was a done and done i only struggled the first day doing this because i wasnt paying attention.

+# september 27, 2024
+1. The explanations in Sphero made it easier for me to understand what to do.
+3. Sphero gave me more control than Python because Python was more complex.

+# september 30, 2024